hep-mirrors/sherpa/Manual/source/manual/parameters/multiple-interactions.rst

 .. index:: Amisic:nPT_bins
 .. index:: Amisic:nMC_points
 .. index:: Amisic:nS_bins
+.. index:: Amisic:PomeronIntercept
+.. index:: Amisic:PomeronSlope
+.. index:: Amisic:TriplePomeronCoupling
+.. index:: Amisic:ReggeonIntercept

 Amisic can simulate the interaction of three different combinations of incoming particles: proton--proton, photon--proton and photon--photon collision.
-The parameters for the simulation of photonic multiple interactions can be found in :cite:`Schuler:1996en`.
+The parameters for the simulation of photonic multiple interactions can be found in :cite:`Schuler:1993wr`.
 It has several parameters to control the simulation of the multiple-parton interactions, they are listed below.
 Each of these parameters has to be set in the subsetting ``AMISIC``, like so